hebcal/hebcal-go/README.md

 Hebcal was created in 1992 by Danny Sadinoff as a Unix/Linux program written in C, inspired by similar functionality written in Emacs Lisp.

-This golang implementation was released in 2022 by Michael J. Radwin.
+This Golang implementation was released in 2022 by Michael J. Radwin.

 Many users of this library will utilize the HebrewCalendar and HDate interfaces.

+Hebcal incorporates and uses several related packages:

+  - hdate: converts between Hebrew and Gregorian dates.
+    Also includes functions for calculating personal anniversaries (Yahrzeit, Birthday) according to the Hebrew calendar.
+  - dafyomi: Daf Yomi, a daily regimen of learning the Talmud.
+  - greg: converts between Gregorian dates and R.D.
+(Rata Die) day numbers.
+  - sedra: weekly Torah reading (Parashat HaShavua).
+  - zmanim: calculates halachic times.
+  - locales: translations and transliterations of Jewish holiday names into several languages.